I have been thinking about this post since 2008 when a thread of comments on a book review I did sparked the desire for me to learn more about it.

 So what did my wife say after her research?

-After a few weeks my wife brought it up again.
-Again, like the first time, we didn’t talk much about it.
-We didn’t have to.
+After a couple of weeks, my wife brought up the topic of circumcision again.
+Like the first time, we didn’t talk much about it.
+But this time we didn’t have to.
+This time it was different.

 She found both sides of the discussion, on her own.
 She found the literature that supports pro-circumcision arguments and the points against it.

-I thought about disclosing this and went back and forth.
-I didn’t think I needed to, but I think it will give you more context and I also need to make a strong disclosure.
-I am circumcised.
+I thought about disclosing this and went back and forth in my mind several times.
+I didn’t think I needed to, but I think it will give you more context and I also need to make the disclosure that I am circumcised.

-When I spoke to my mother about it, she said she would not do it again.
+When I spoke to my mother about it just before Oliver was born, she said she would not do it again.
 If she had the choice, she wouldn’t have, but she too was misinformed.

 I don’t blame her at all.
 She did her best in raising me and my sister, and I love her for teaching me about sex, STDs and good behavior early on.
 She did a damn fine job.